jgruberf5/ibmcloud-vpc-gen2-tmos-3-nic-standalone/README.md

 ## Prerequisites

 - Must have access to [Gen 2 VPC](https://cloud.ibm.com/vpc-ext/network/vpcs).
 - The given VPC must have at least 3 subnets to deploy the BIG-IP.
-The first subnet is reserved for management, the second for interal-facing traffic and the third for external facing traffic.
+The first subnet is reserved for management, the second for internal-facing traffic and the third for external-facing traffic.
 BIG-IP self-IPs will automatically be assigned to each subnet during initial boot.
 - The BIG-IP custom image you wish to deploy is present in your list of images. run 'ibmcloud is images' to ensure the image you wish to deploy is available.

 ## Costs